 Nighttime Legibility: 1/5

 Overall Rating: 4/5

-* UPDATE ON CALIBER: It looks like the “patent-pending” part of the mechanism is just the -otherwise absolutely spectacular- add-on module, while the tractor movement is the Sellita SW200 ebauche: a mass-produced mechanism that is supposed to compete with ETA 2824 movement.
+* UPDATE ON CALIBER: It looks like the “patent-pending” part of the mechanism is just the -otherwise spectacular- add-on module, while the tractor movement is the Sellita SW200 ebauche: a mass-produced mechanism that is supposed to compete with ETA 2824 movement.
 Well, the cal.
-ML122 still has a great potential since the SW200 enjoys a reputation of a well-built and reliable caliber and it’s sort of difficult to make a bad add-on module if you know what you are doing (and Maurice Lacroix seems to have enough cash to get it properly designed.)
+ML122 still has great potential since the SW200 enjoys a reputation of a well-built and reliable caliber and it’s sort of difficult to make a bad add-on module if you know what you are doing (and Maurice Lacroix has enough cash to get it properly designed.)

 ** UPDATE ON PRICING: Okay, we now know the official pricing.
-According to the Swiss watchmaking brand, the MSRP of the Maurice Lacroix Pontos Decentrique Phases de Lune is set at $8100, which makes it quite expensive, but still reasonably priced considering its titanium case and the unique date presentation.
+According to Maurice Lacroix, the MSRP of the Pontos Decentrique Phases de Lune is set at $8100, which makes it expensive, but still reasonably priced considering its titanium case and the unique date presentation.